 The first piece one notices is the see-through Lucite chair, which lends the room a decidedly modern vibe, completed by the sinewy, sleek desk lamp.
-Meanwhile, the simple, yet delicate artwork, lend the space just enough personality to make it truly memorable.
+Meanwhile, the simple yet delicate artwork lends the space just enough personality to make it truly memorable.

-07. The Urban Loft
+7. The Urban Loft

-S&K Interiors, from St. Louis, MO, assembled a genuine study in contrast with this urban, contemporary home office design project.
-The white oversized fabric curtains and exposed brick wall, the room’s main elements are almost stark in their simplicity and there’s plenty of natural lighting pouring in through the ample windows.
+K Interiors, from St. Louis, MO, assembled a genuine study in contrast with this urban, contemporary home office design project.
+The white oversized fabric curtains and exposed brick wall, as well as the room’s main elements, are almost stark in their simplicity, and there’s plenty of natural lighting pouring in through the ample windows.

-08. Transitional, yet Organized
+8. Transitional, Yet Organized

-Blanche Garcia, from Upper Montclair, NJ, worked with a homeowner who’s at home and at work a lot – which is why she wanted to keep the space organized and to avoid feeling cramped up.
-The designer made sure to include ample storage room in this project and enveloped the room in the rich, warm colors of dark wood.
+Blanche Garcia, from Upper Montclair, NJ, worked with a homeowner who’s at home and at work a lot – which is why she wanted to keep the space organized, and to avoid feeling cramped up.
+The designer made sure to include ample storage room in this project, and enveloped the room in the rich, warm colors of dark wood.

-09. Gentleman’s Agreement
+9. Gentleman’s Agreement

 10. It’s Black, It’s White

 Sleek and contemporary – and incredibly simple.
 These are the main traits of this home office design, bearing the signature of Vienna, VA designer Rachel James.
 The walls are pure white, the furniture is minimalistic, contemporary, and black, and the flooring is a warm tone of caramel.

 11. Eclectic, Eccentric, Luxurious

 The workspace, tucked into a niche between the kitchen and the home’s living room, keeps up with the home’s diverse style.
-Yet, at the same time, it’s private, it’s fully functional thanks to its accouterments (a custom-designed bulletin board and clever lighting), and it adds a sense of depth to the entire room.
+Yet, at the same time, it’s private, fully functional thanks to its accouterments (such as clever lighting), and it adds a sense of depth to the entire room.

-12. Is it an Office?
-Is it a Closet?
+12. Is It an Office?
+Is It a Closet?

-Designer Luis Caceido had his work cut out for him when he took on this project.
+Designer Luis Caicedo had his work cut out for him when he took on this project.
 It involved setting up a workspace within a very limited space.
 The result is incredibly good looking.
-Mainly it’s due to the pop of red, provided by the contemporary geometric desk chair.
-It’s also functional and very economic in terms of the room it takes up.
+Mainly, it’s due to the pop of red provided by the contemporary geometric desk chair.
+It’s also functional and very economical in terms of the room it takes up.